microsoft/UVAtlas/Readme.txt

 RELEASE NOTES
 -------------

-* The VS 2017 projects make use of /permissive- for improved C++ standard conformance.
+* The VS 2017/2019 projects make use of /permissive- for improved C++ standard conformance.
 Use of a Windows 10 SDK prior to the Fall Creators Update (16299) or an Xbox One XDK prior to June 2017 QFE 4 may result in failures due to problems with the system headers.
 You can work around these by disabling this switch in the project files which is found in the <ConformanceMode> elements.

 * The VS 2017 projects require the 15.5 update or later.
 For UWP and Win32 classic desktop projects with the 15.5 - 15.7 updates, you need to install the standalone Windows 10 SDK (17763) which is otherwise included in the 15.8.6 or later update.
 Older VS 2017 updates will fail to load the projects due to use of the <ConformanceMode> element.
 If using the 15.5 or 15.6 updates, you will see "warning D9002: ignoring unknown option '/Zc:__cplusplus'" because this switch isn't supported until 15.7.
-It is safe to ignore this warning, or you can edit the project files
+It is safe to ignore this warning, or you can edit the project files <AdditionalOptions> elements.
-  <AdditionalOptions> elements.

 * The UWP projects include configurations for the ARM64 platform.
-These require VS 2017 (15.9 update) to build.
+These require VS 2017 (15.9 update) or VS 2019 to build.

 ---------------
 RELEASE HISTORY
 ---------------

+April 26, 2019
+    uvatlas command-line tool: Updated for latest DirectXMesh Added VS 2019 desktop projects
+    Officially dropped Windows Vista support

 February 8, 2019
     uvatlastool: added -sdkmesh2 switch for PBR materials